-Error code number Name Description Corrective action 116 Primary 316 Secondary Watchdog interlock An error occurred with the CAN communication system.
-Verify that cable number 5 (power supply-to-gas console control cable) is not damaged and is properly connected to PCB3 and the rear of the gas console.
+Error code number Name Description Corrective action Verify that cable number 5 (power supply-to-gas console control cable) is not damaged and is properly connected to PCB3 and the rear of the gas console.
 Verify that cable number 6 (power supply-to-gas console power cable) is not damaged and is properly connected inside the power supply and to the rear of the gas console.
-(Manual gas console) Verify that D1 (+5 VDC) and D2 (+3.3 VDC) are illuminated on PCB2 inside the gas console.
+116 Primary Watchdog An error occurred with the CAN communication 3a.
+(Manual gas console) Verify that D14 (+5 VDC) and D19 (+3.3 VDC) are illuminated on PCB2 inside the gas console.
 These LEDs indicate power to PCB2.
-(Auto gas console) Verify that D17 (+5 VDC) and D18 (+3.3 VDC) are illuminated on PCB2 inside the gas console.
+316 Secondary interlock system.
+3b.
+(Auto gas console) Verify that D18 (+5 VDC) and D17 (+3.3 VDC) are illuminated on PCB2 inside the gas console.
 These LEDs indicate power to PCB2.
-If power is present at PCB2 and PCB3 and both gas console cables are good, then PCB2 or PCB3 has failed.
+4. If power is present at PCB2 and PCB3 and both gas console cables are good, then PCB2 or PCB3 has failed.
 Use the CAN tester to verify which board needs to be replaced.
-Verify that the gas console control PCB and power distribution PCBs are securely mounted to the chassis at all four corners.
+5. Verify that the gas console control PCB and power distribution PCBs are securely mounted to the chassis at all four corners.
 123 MV1 error Auto Gas Only Motor valve 1 did not move into position within 60 seconds.
 Verify that LED D17 or D18 illuminates on the AC valve driver PCB in the selection console.
 If either illuminates, replace the motor valve.
 If they do not illuminate, replace PCB3.
 124 MV2 error Auto Gas Only Motor valve 2 did not move into position within 60 seconds.
 Verify that LED D19 or D20 is illuminating on the AC valve driver PCB in the selection console.
 If either illuminates, replace the motor valve.
-If they do not illuminate, replace PCB3.
-133 Unknown gas console type The power supply control board does not recognize the gas console that is installed or has not received a CAN message.
-Verify that the part numbers of PCB2 and PCB3 are correct.
+If they do not illuminate, replace PCB3. - I the has console that I Verify that the part numbers of PCB2 and PCB3 are correct.
 Verify that the power supply-to-gas console control cable is not damaged and is properly connected to PCB3 and the rear of the gas console.
-Verify that the power supply-to-gas console power cable is not damaged and is properly connected inside the power supply and to the rear of the gas console.
-Verify that D1 (+5 VDC) and D2 (+3.3 VDC) are illuminated on PCB2 inside the gas console.
+133 Unknown gas console type Verify that the power supply-to-gas console power cable is not damaged and is properly connected inside the power supply and to the rear of the gas console. console type 4.
+Verify that D17 (+3.3 VDC) and D18 (+5 VDC) are illuminated on PCB2 inside the gas console.
 These LEDs indicate power to PCB2.
-If power is present at PCB2 and PCB3 and both gas console cables are good, then PCB2 or PCB3 has failed.
+5. If power is present at PCB2 and PCB3 and both gas console cables are good, then PCB2 or PCB3 has failed.
 Use the CAN tester to verify which board needs to be replaced.